• Join the Club!

 Jump to Recipe Print Recipe

 Mexican rice is a delicious and easy side dish to accompany tacos, fill burritos, or otherwise enhance your Mexican style meal.
-This dish is perfect for a quick and easy dinner!
+This dish is a great way to cook rice, perfect for a quick and easy dinner!

 At a Mexican restaurant, the side of rice and beans is pretty standard, right?